naivebird/stock-price-prediction/README.md

 easier to learn and use as you only need a few lines of code to get your dashboard up and running.
 Dash, on the other hand, requires more setup.
 You need to define layouts using HTML components and callbacks, which makes it more complex than Streamlit.
 However, Dash runs faster on large scales and gives you more control/customization over your Dashboard.
-Therefore, it depends on particular use cases to choose right frameworks, for this assignment, Streamlit wins because of its simplicity and fast setup.
+Therefore, it depends on particular use cases to choose the right frameworks, for this assignment, Streamlit wins because of its simplicity and fast setup.

 ### Run stock price prediction dashboard